style

 would also be okay) but it has become convention in many well-known tools.
 Create React App also supports this convention out of the box without the need for further configuration by using the previously mentioned css-loader

-in the background (implemented in Webpack).css
+in the background (implemented in Webpack).

 now containts an object with properties that relate to the classnames in our CSS modules.
 If there is a CSS class in the CSS file that has the name image